 Abdominoplasty / Lipoabdominoplasty (Tummy Tuck or Combituck)

-Often referred to as a tummy tuck, abdominoplasty is available to South Carolina patients through Plastic Surgery of the Carolinas.
-Abdominoplasty is a surgical procedure that can significantly lessen the appearance of a protruding abdomen.
+Often referred to as a tummy tuck, abdominoplasty is a surgical procedure that can significantly lessen the appearance of a protruding abdomen.
 The tummy tuck procedure is best suited for patients who have an abdominal fat deposit or excess skin that does not diminish with proper diet and exercise.